-All the above are important assets that can help ease anyone into a success path.
+All the above are essential assets that can help ease anyone into a successful path.
 But if you take a closer look, you will notice one thing high achievers do that bring them to the front of the marathon.
 They read.
 A lot.

-A research carried out by Habit and Wealth Creation expert, Tom Corley shows that, while less successful people read mostly for entertainment, those at the top are avid readers of self-improvement books.
-In fact, 85% of successful people read two or more self-improvement or educational books per month.
-Reading has a powerful effect on our capacity to learn, develop and grow.
+A research carried out by Habit and Wealth Creation expert; Tom Corley shows that, while less successful people read mostly for entertainment, those at the top are avid readers of self-improvement books.
+85% of successful people read two or more self-improvement or educational books per month.
+Reading has a powerful effect on our capacity to learn, develop, and grow.

-At a young age, a child’s mind is still developing, giving them the ability to grasp things at a faster rate through learning and understanding.
-This is the perfect time to promote a child’s reading culture rather than ignore it.
+At a young age, a child’s mind is still developing, giving them the ability to grasp things at a faster rate through learning and understanding. interest is the perfect time to promote a child’s reading culture rather than ignore it.
 As the child grows from an adolescent to a full-fledged adult, they would have read a multitude of books.
-Promoting a reading culture is one that must be inculcated into our society with utmost urgency.
+Promoting a reading culture is one that must be taught into our society with the utmost urgency.

 However, we recognize that with any new change of habit or lifestyle comes a little difficulty in adjusting.
 Hence, the tendency to make excuses or procrastinate.
-In view of this, here are a few tips to get you started on your reading journey.
+Given this, here are a few tips to get you started on your reading journey.